 Principle 1 - Maximize photosynthesis

-The more photosynthesis there is, the more vigorous the system is.
+The more photosynthesis, the more vigorous the system.
 Photosynthesis happens not only with water that comes from the soil, plants also drink water from the atmosphere.
-The maximization of photosynthesis by means of planting in high density and in strata allows you to make the green system dark and colder.
+The maximization of photosynthesis by means of planting in high density and in strata allows the green system to turn darker and colder.
 If we really understand photosynthesis in the depth it requires, we will be able to build the most beautiful and productive agroforests.

 We have known the equation of photosynthesis for a long time: